denisekgosnell/battlestax-1/README_step00.md

 ![Netlify Setup Example](./tutorial/well-done.png?raw=true)

 ### [🔝](#%EF%B8%8F-table-of-contents)

-## 6. Configure your local coding environment
+## 6. Setup your LOCAL development environment

 *To code during the workshop you can either use **your laptop** or a **Cloud-based IDE** named Gitpod.
 Here we explain how to work locally.*